GetResponse/DevZone/API/README.md

 Note that if a contact opened the same message multiple times, only the newest date is listed.

+**Hint**: If you want to keep opens synchronized with external database, then setting open [callback](https://github.com/GetResponse/DevZone/tree/master/Callback/README.md) is much more efficient than querying this method periodically.

 ---

 ####get_contact_clicks<a name="get_contact_clicks"/>